 Summary of ICANN’s Assessment of Implementation

-ICANN Staff recommended that the Board adopt Recommendation 6, but with an implementation date later than the June 2011 target put forward by ATRT1.
+ICANN staff recommended that the Board adopt ATRT1 Recommendation 6, but with an implementation date later than the June 2011 target put forward by ATRT1.
 Staff maintained that it was important to establish a baseline of understanding about this topic with the community before implementation could be completed.
 Staff noted that it would immediately undertake a “categorization exercise” using the Resolution wiki.
 Staff then set out to categorize Board action into policy/executive/administrative and other categories, and then review whether public comment was received on those items.

-In its response to the ATRT2, Staff’s reported that,
+In its response to ATRT2, staff reported that,

-“ICANN addressed all portions of this recommendation in implementation.
+ICANN addressed all portions of this recommendation in implementation.
 Please see 2012 ATRT Implementation Summary and the 2012 Annual Report on ATRT Implementation.
 Completion of this implementation project inspired further discussion about the distinction between policy and implementation issues that is still ongoing within the community, most recently in a public session in Beijing.

 Because of the work undertaken for Recommendation 6, ICANN also published a paper on the Community Input and Advice Function, which has led to an ongoing dialogue in the community.
 There were sessions in both Toronto and Beijing on this topic, and ICANN staff has since produced a paper for public comment on Policy v.
 Implementation to help frame and move the discussion forward.